Ephraim Mirvis: Other positions held

 Mirvis has been the Religious Advisor to the Jewish Marriage Council since 1997.
 He has served on the Council of the London School of Jewish Studies, on the Steering Committee of the Encounter Conference and the Singer's Prayer Book Publications Committee.
 He was Chairman of the Rabbinical Council of the United Synagogue from 1999 to 2002.
 As the Chief Rabbi of the United Hebrew Congregations, he is also the President of the London School of Jewish Studies.
 He has been a Patron of Prisoners Abroad, a human rights and welfare charity, since 2014.

-Interfaith collaboration
+Interfaith relations

+Christians

 Mirvis served as the President of the Irish Council of Christians and Jews (CCJ) from 1985 to 1992.
 He has participated in dialogue with Church leaders in the UK at Windsor Castle and Lambeth Palace.
 In 2005 he addressed a CCJ meeting at the Synod of the Church of England.